Mental Health Facilities Olympia, WA

 Community Youth Services

-Community Youth Services is a mental health clinic in Olympia, Washington, located at 711 State Avenue Ne, 98506.
-Community Youth Services offers outpatient treatment and telemedicine/telehealth.
-Community Youth Services provides psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Community Youth Services also supports people with HIV or AIDS, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Community Youth Services include case management, suicide prevention services and family psychoeducation.
+Community Youth Services is a mental health treatment clinic in Olympia, Washington, located at 711 State Avenue Ne, in the 98506 zip code.
+Community Youth Services provides telemedicine/telehealth and outpatient treatment.
+Community Youth Services provides psychotropic medication, behavior modification and trauma therapy to young adults and children / adolescents.
+Community Youth Services also supports people with PTSD, people with trauma and people with serious mental illness.
+Additional services provided by Community Youth Services consist of mentoring/peer support/consumer-run services, case management and supported housing.

 Northwest Resources Ii Inc Olympia Main